Armed stand-off suspect charged

 Duncan Shearman, 24, of Paradise Square, has been charged with one count of possession of a firearm with intent to cause fear of violence.

-He is also accused of three counts of possession of a weapon for the discharge of a noxious liquid or gas, and is due before Banbury Magistrates' Court later.
+He is also accused of three counts of possession of a weapon for the discharge of a noxious liquid or gas.
+He appeared at Banbury Magistrates' Court earlier.

+He will next appear at Oxford Crown Court on 8 June, where his trial is expected to take place.

 Mr Shearman was initially arrested on suspicion of attempted murder, but a police spokesman confirmed no charge had been brought in connection with that.